goadesign/goa.design/content/design/overview.md

 ## Responses

 Defining API responses should also include specifying their status code and describing the valid values for other HTTP headers.
-The goa API design language allows definiting *response templates* at the API level that any action may leverage to define its responses.
+The goa API design language allows defining *response templates* at the API level that any action may leverage to define its responses.
 Such templates may accept an arbitrary number of string arguments to define any of the response properties. goa provides response templates for all standard HTTP code that define the status so that it is not required to